 The strength of your coffee will also determine how easy it is to taste distinct flavors.
 The more strong a drink is, the more difficult it will be to parse out individual flavors.
 For reference, think about the difference between a milkshake and an iced tea.
 A milkshake is intense, sweet and simple where an iced tea can be expressive, aromatic and distinct.

 If you’re drinking lots of milk and espresso drinks, it is usually a good idea to have a stronger espresso to cut through the milk.
 That’s why we’ll recommend a ristretto, or restricted shot, for cappuccinos or lattes.
-These shots will use a 1:1.5 ratio – meaning 1 gram ground coffee for every 1.5 grams of water.
+These shots will typically use a 1:1 or 1:1.5 ratio – meaning 1 gram ground coffee for every 1.5 grams of liquid espresso.

 If you’re looking to get really clear, distinct shots of espresso to drink on their own or in small americanos, you’ll want a larger ratio.
-We recommend a 1:2 ratio (1 gram coffee to every 2 grams water).
+We recommend a 1:2 ratio (1 gram coffee to every 2 grams liquid espresso).